sorenwacker/DesignPatterns/docs/patterns/behavioral/strategy.md

 **Category:** Behavioral Pattern

-## Intent
+## Overview

 Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it, enabling runtime selection of algorithms.
+This pattern lets algorithms vary independently from clients that use them, enabling runtime selection of behavior without complex conditional logic.

-## Problem
+## Usage Guidelines

-When you have multiple ways to perform an operation, hardcoding the logic leads to:

-- Inflexible code with multiple conditional statements
-- Difficulty adding new algorithms without modifying existing code
-- Coupling between the context and specific algorithm implementations
-- Complex testing as all variations must be tested together

-## When to Use

-Use the Strategy pattern when:
+**Use when:**

-- **Multiple algorithms**: You have different ways to perform an operation and need to choose at runtime
+- Multiple ways to perform an operation need to be chosen at runtime
-- **Conditional complexity**: Your code contains many conditionals that select behavior variants
+- Code contains many conditionals that select behavior variants
-- **Algorithm isolation**: You want to isolate algorithm implementation details from client code
-- **Runtime flexibility**: The behavior needs to be selected or changed at runtime
-- **Algorithm families**: Related algorithms share a common interface but differ in implementation
+- Related algorithms share a common interface but differ in implementation
-- **Client customization**: Different clients need different variations of an algorithm

-## When NOT to Use

-Avoid the Strategy pattern when:
+- Algorithm implementation details should be isolated from client code

+**Avoid when:**
-- **Single algorithm**: Only one way to perform the operation exists
+- Only one way to perform the operation exists
-- **Simple logic**: The algorithm is trivial and doesn't justify abstraction
+- The algorithm is trivial and doesn't justify abstraction
-- **Stable requirements**: The behavior never changes or has no variants
+- The behavior never changes or has no variants
-- **Performance critical**: The indirection overhead is unacceptable
+- The indirection overhead is unacceptable for performance
-- **Increased objects**: Creating many strategy objects adds unwanted complexity

-## Structure

-The Strategy pattern involves:

-- **Strategy Interface**: Declares method(s) common to all algorithms
-- **Concrete Strategies**: Implement different variations of the algorithm
-- **Context**: Maintains a reference to a strategy object and delegates work to it

 ## Implementation

-### Payment Strategy Example

 ```python
 from abc import ABC, abstractmethod